allsorts46/hosted-payment-iframe/README.md

     * goTransverse Customer Support will provide an api account for you TRACT tenant.

     **NOTE:**
-        _A customer defined and managed origin domain that will host the page.  goTransverse Customer Support will need to configure a hosted payment page endpoint with this origin domain.
+        _A customer defined and managed origin domain that will host the page is required.  goTransverse Customer Support will need to configure a hosted payment page endpoint with this origin domain.
-        This is required so that an X-Frame-Options header can be properly enabled for this origin domain A single origin domain can be used for multiple tenants within a single TRACT environment, however a different domain is required per environment (eg. dev.my-domain.com versus stage.my-domain.com versus prod.my-domain.com)_
+        This is required so that an X-Frame-Options header can be properly enabled for this origin domain.
+        A single origin domain can be used for multiple tenants within a single TRACT environment, however a different domain is required per environment (eg. dev.my-domain.com versus stage.my-domain.com versus prod.my-domain.com).

 # Getting a Referrer Token

-Using a tool like Postman, construct an HTTP post with the following information
+Using a tool like Postman, construct an HTTP post with the following information:

 ```https://demo.tractbilling.com/t/s/r/1.33/payments/referrerToken```